Explain why the Romans used sophisticated public toilets?

 In detail, for those interested!

-The characteristics of Roman public toilets
+The social and political role of Roman public toilets.

 Did you know?